-The Authority is exposed to significant risk in terms of its exposure to interest rate movements on its investments.
-Movements in interest rates have a significant impact on the Authority.
+The Authority is exposed to interest rate movements on its borrowing and investments.
+Movements in interest rates can have a complex impact on the Authority.
 For example, a rise in interest rates would have the following effect:

-- Investments at variable rates the interest income credited to the Comprehensive Income and Expenditure Statement would increase. - Investment at fixed rates the fair value of the assets will fall (no impact on the balance sheet as all investments carried at carrying value). - Borrowing at variable rates the interest payable charged to the Comprehensive Income & Expenditure Statement would increase. - Borrowing at fixed rates the fair value of fixed rate financial liabilities will fall (no impact on Balance Sheet as held at amortised cost).
+- Investments at variable rates the interest income credited to the Comprehensive Income and Expenditure Statement would increase. - Investment at fixed rates the fair value of the assets will fall (no impact on revenue balances or the balance sheet as all investments carried at carrying value). - Borrowing at variable rates the interest payable charged to the Comprehensive Income & Expenditure Statement would increase. - Borrowing at fixed rates the fair value of the borrowing will fall (no impact on revenue balances or the balance sheet as held at amortised cost).

 The Council carries out its borrowing and investment function within the parameters set in its Treasury Management Strategy, which establishes interest rate exposure.
-The Council uses the services of a treasury advisor, who issue regular interest rate forecasts to aid decision making when placing investments and setting the annual investment income budget for the following year.
+The Council uses the services of a Treasury Advisor, who issue regular interest rate forecasts to aid decision making when placing investments and setting the annual investment income budget for the following year.
 Forecasts are updated and reported to the Audit & Accounts Committee, which allows any significant changes in interest rates to be reflected in current budget projections.

-At 31 March 2018, if interest rates had been 1% higher with all other variables held constant, the financial effect would be:
+At 31 March 2019, if interest rates had been 1% higher with all other variables held constant, the financial effect would be:

-£000 Increase in interest receivable on variable rate investments (85) Increase in interest payable on variable rate borrowings 0 Impact on Other Comprehensive Income and Expenditure (85) Decrease in Fair Value of Fixed Rate Borrowing 133 Decrease in Fair Value of Fixed Rate Investments 0
+£000 Increase in interest receivable on variable rate investments (78) Increase in interest payable on variable rate borrowings 0 Impact on Other Comprehensive Income and Expenditure (78) Decrease in Fair Value of Fixed Rate Investments 0 Decrease in Fair Value of Fixed Rate Borrowing 79